 The Units are securities which have not been registered under the 1933 Act, or the securities laws of any state and are being offered and sold in reliance on an exemption from the registration requirements of such act and such laws.
 The Units have not been approved or disapproved by the Securities and Exchange Commission, any state securities commission or other regulatory authority, nor have any of the foregoing authorities passed upon or endorsed the merits of this offering or the accuracy or adequacy of this document.
 Any representation to the contrary is unlawful.
 Neither the Series Trust nor the Trust will be registered as an investment company under the Investment Act of 1940, as amended (the “1940 Act”), pursuant to the exemption from the registration requirement of the 1940 Act contained in section 3(c)(11); therefore, the protections available to investors under these acts are not available.
 Management of the Trust, however, is generally subject to the fiduciary duty and prohibited transaction rules under the Employee Retirement Income Securities Act of 1974 (“ERISA”).
 Commingled funds are not required to file a prospectus or registration statement with the SEC and, accordingly, neither is available.

-Morningstar Investment Management LLC is a registered investment adviser and subsidiary of Morningstar, Inc. Morningstar Investment Management is acting as a sub-adviser to AllianceBernstein, L.P. with regard to the AB Multi-Manager Select Retirement Funds.
-Morningstar Investment Management is not affiliated with AB or its affiliates.
+Morningstar Investment Management LLC is a registered investment adviser and subsidiary of Morningstar, Inc. AllianceBernstein and the AllianceBernstein Trust Company LLC have appointed Morningstar Investment Management as a sub-adviser to the AB Multi-Manager Retirement Trusts of the AB Collective Investment Trust Series.
+Morningstar Investment Management is not acting in the capacity of adviser to individual investors.
+Morningstar Investment Management is not affiliated with AllianceBernstein, the AllianceBernstein Trust Company or its affiliates.
 The Morningstar name and logo are the property of Morningstar, Inc.